4 Structuring analytics projects

 - Deploying the results

 You’ll work through these steps whether you mean to or not.
-They are the natural order that these projects take.
+They are simply the natural order of these projects.

-- Defining a goal tends to be the most challenging part of an analytics project.
+- Defining a goal tends to be the hardest part of an analytics project.
 It is also the most important.
-Even if you aren’t putting together a formal hypothesis test, you must still be concerned with scope creep.
-Please spend some time on this step and get it right.
+Even if you aren’t putting together a formal hypothesis test, you still have to be concerned with scope creep.
+Spend some time on this step and get it right.

 - Data collection and management is typically the most time-consuming component of one of these projects.
-Getting quality data can take time and effort.
+Getting quality data can be difficult or even impossible.
 If you have to collect the data yourself, be systematic about it.
 Document what you are doing for reproducibility.

 - Modeling the data is the fun part of an analytics project.
-You have lots of options but start with the simplest method first.
-While deep learning has been more prominent recently, it isn’t always the best tool.
-Interpretability can be important here.
+You have a lot of options, but start with the simplest method first.
+While deep-learning has been more prominent in recent years, it isn’t always the best tool to use.
+Interpretibility can be important here.
 Put some thought into why you are using one technique over another.

 - “Simplicity is the ultimate sophistication.”
 This quote is attributed to Leonardo Da Vinci.
-Only God knows where it came from.
 Keep it in mind.
 Use bullet points.
 Keep your results simple to understand.

 - Deploying results can mean multiple things.
-There are lots of tools available to put your results into action.
+There are lots of tools available to put your results in action.